 IS IT WORTH IT?

-Total War: Warhammer II – The Warden & The Paunch
+Total War: Warhammer II – The Warden and The Paunch

 Each faction comes with their own unique mechanics to fill out the lion’s share of the campaign, as well as a host of new units to play around with as well.
 These two new narrative driven campaign threads largely ignore the Vortex quest, as has been the trend recently.